zker-themes/sparanoid.com/_app/_pages/about.md

 desc: 關於・について・Introduction
 ---

-Sparanoid is a one-man design studio operated by Tunghsiao Liu, currently located in China.
+Sparanoid is a one-man design studio operated by Tunghsiao Liu.
 You can ping me on [Twitter](http://twitter.com/tunghsiao) or send correspondence to [t@sparanoid.com](mailto:t@sparanoid.com).

 ## Colophon